Knee pain, patellofemoral pain, knee rehabilitation, vastus medialis, VMO

 These findings suggest that exercises including short arc quad knee extensions are more effective for both the VMO and VL activation than those incorporating straight leg raises, and potentially more beneficial in the rehabilitation of patients with PFPS.

 Kushion, Debra; Rheaume, Jessica; Kopchitz, Kim; Glass, Stephen; Alderink, Gordon; and Jinn, Jann-Huei, "EMG Activation of the Vastus Medialis Oblique and Vastus Lateralis During Four Rehabilitative Exercises" (2012).
 Funded Articles.
-Paper 2.
+2.